Div685/Weather-App-JS/README.md

 # Weather App

 > Weather App using Javascript and openweathermap API.
 The main goal for this project was to build weather App using webpack, ES6 modules, Async, Promises, and API.
-  - I have used function to fetch data from API and display it on a webpage.
+I have used function to fetch data from API and display it on a webpage.

-> Note: I have not pushed my API key.
-Kindly generate your own API key from [openweathermap websit](https://openweathermap.org/) and Use it.
-To generate API key you will have to sign up on the [openweathermap websit](https://openweathermap.org/).

-### You can access a Live Demo [HERE]()
+### You can access a Live Demo [HERE](https://gallant-knuth-fb2f5d.netlify.app/)

 ![Screenshot](./screencapture.png)